NASA-PDS/big-data-harvest-client/README.md

 Command-line-interface client application for submitting asynchronous jobs (commands) to the cluster of Crawler and Harvest servers.
 This application is different from the standalone Harvest Tool.

 It has to be used with other components, such as RabbitMQ message broker, Harvest Server and Harvest Client to enable performant ingestion of large data sets into PDS Registry.

+The description of the full application is available on https://nasa-pds.github.io/registry-harvest-service/ .
+A facilities to launch the full application (including this components) are provided in the registry repository (see https://github.com/NASA-PDS/registry/tree/main/docker).

 * [📀 Installation](#---installation)
 * [💁‍♀️ Usage](#------usage)